 With that little sneak peak into your upcoming years, I’d like to address some big things you are dealing with right now and tell you that all of it is preparing you for an amazing journey ahead.

 I know breaking up with your high school boyfriend was more difficult than you could have ever imagined.
-Even though you care about him deeply, you know the relationship was unhealthy and he isn’t right for you but that doesn’t change the fact that you care about him deeply.
+Even though you care about him deeply, you know the relationship was unhealthy and that he isn’t right for you.
 It will take several more months and a relapse kiss at his sister’s wedding before you move on.
 But you will!
 And you will see, this breakup not only leads to your Las Vegas move but will help you realize when a future relationship isn’t right.
 Don’t worry, the next decade of you life is not drenched in heartache!
 As a matter of fact, 28 year old you is surrounded with more love than you can even fathom right now.

 You will travel.
 And it will be when you’re ready.
 And it will be on your own terms.
 And it will be on your own dime.
 And it will completely change your life.
 By the time you turn 28 you will have traveled through Western Europe twice, up the East Coast of Australia, visited 19 states and been to Mexico twice.
 You will learn to appreciate the difference between traveling and vacationing and know there is a time and a place for both.